I received a question about contact in a bosal.

 Now, back to the three pressures.
 Pulling, Pushing and Blocking.

-When rein contact is increased, it should be as a blocking pressure.
+When rein contact is applied, it should be as a blocking pressure.
 Either blocking excess forward or unwanted bend.

 Any pull back on the reins interferes with one or both of the horses hind-legs coming forward, underneath them.